droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 Jarzinka is a woman of few words, and is annoyed because she has just finished the last of her dream pastries.
 If the players ask to speak with Milivoj, she turns to Bogan and Zondra, then grunts at them.
 The conversation then proceeds as follows:

 * Bogan cheerfully informs the players that Milivoj is sick and doesn’t want to talk to anyone today.
-* If the players succeed on a DC 10 Charisma (Persuasion) check or insist that the matter is urgent, Zondra turns and hollers, “Milo!
+* If the players succeed on a DC 14 Diplomacy check or insist that the matter is urgent, Zondra turns and hollers, “Milo!
 Someone wants to speak to you.”

 A few moments later, the nineteen-year-old [[Non-Player Characters#Milivoj|Milivoj]] exits a swollen wooden door at the back of the room, with his three-year-old brother Jirko giggling delightedly from atop Milivoj’s shoulders and his four-year-old twin sisters, Victoria and Vasha, hanging from his biceps.
+Use [Gravedigger](https://2e.aonprd.com/NPCs.aspx?ID=916) statblock but without **Light in the Dark** action for now (he can get it back if receives redemption).

 > [!profile]+ **Profile: Milivoj**
 >